vacu9708/Embedded-system/ARM architecture/Memory/readme.md

 - Small pages: 4KB
 #### _Note_
 - Tiny (1KB) pages are not supported in VMSA6.<br>

-Supersections, sections, and large pages facilitate mapping of large memory regions with a single TLB entry.<br>
-If no mapping is found in the TLB, the hardware performs a translation table read by hardware.<br>

 ## Enabling and disabling the MMU
 ### Controlling the MMU: